MetisProtocol/metis-replica-node/README.md

 You can compare the block number of the local l2geth with the block number of our public node to determine whether the local service has been synchronized.

-If they are equal, it means that your l2geth has synchronized.
+If they are equal, which means that your l2geth has synchronized.

 ```console
 $ curl -sS 'http://localhost:8545' --data-raw '{"id":"1","jsonrpc":"2.0","method":"eth_blockNumber","params":[]}' -H 'Content-Type: application/json'  | jq -r '.result' | xargs printf '%d\n'